Blog

 How Long Do IVIG Infusions Take?

-• IVIG infusion sessions may take three to five hours to deliver the entire immune globulin product.
+• IVIG infusion sessions may take 3 to 5 hours to deliver the entire immune globulin product.

-• SCIG may take between two to three hours and can also be self-administered.
+• SCIG may take between 2 to 3 hours and can also be self-administered.

 Precautions During IVIG Treatment